scrtlabs/protocol/docs/source/AboutThisRelease.rst

 ~~~~~~~

 Using a new language like Rust is never an obvious choice especially
 when C and C++ are available options.
-We feel like it is the best choice
+We feel that it is the best choice
 for these reasons:

 1. Compiles to machine instructions like C and C++.
 This gives us the